Financial Aid and Career Opportunitites

 Each year, we will bring a cohort of 10 DREAM residents to the UNC School of Education to begin the four-year residency program, beginning with the Master of Arts in Teaching program.

 DREAM residents will learn to be effective educators who are well versed in Transformative Social Emotional Learning (SEL) through the one-year Master of Arts in Teaching program.
-You will graduate with certification in either elementary education (K-6) or special education (K-12 General Curriculum).
+You will graduate with certification in either elementary education (K-6), secondary education (6-12), or special education (K-12 General Curriculum).

 During their first three years as teachers within a DPS partner school, DREAM residents will participate in affinity groups and receive professional development to equip them with skills, dispositions, and knowledge necessary to effectively teach a racially and ethnically diverse student body.